Tips for a Successful Video Visit

 Here are some best practices to make your virtual visit as successful as possible for both you and your health care provider.

 - Download and test the virtual visit platform you’re using for your visit on your computer or mobile device.
 It is important that you do this well before your visit so you are ready and able to connect with your provider during your scheduled appointment time.
-See instructions for BlueJeans, or connect to MyLGHealth for Penn Medicine OnDemand visits.
+Connect to MyLGHealth for Penn Medicine OnDemand visits.

 - Plan to be at home when your appointment begins and throughout your virtual visit.